Dhruvil-8/SrimadBhgavadGita/README.md

 ⚠️ *Note:* The current version may sometimes retrieve irrelevant verses.The system and dataset still require further fine-tuning and enrichment to improve contextual relevance and accuracy.

 Future improvements include:
-- Expanding the dataset to cover Vedas, Puranas, Samhitas, Ayurveda, and other Sanatan Dharma texts.
+- Expanding the dataset to cover Vedas, Puranas and other Sanatan Dharma texts.
 - More refined embeddings and semantic search for better verse matching.
 - Enhanced multilingual support